Our Team

 Mark Specht: Secretary

-Mark has served Cinema St. Louis’s St. Louis International Film Festival and Classic French Film Festival since 2010, including conducting post-screening, on-stage interviews with scores of filmmakers.
+Mark Specht is the founder and former president of Cool Roofs St. Louis .
 He has also created maps for the Preservation Research Office’s nominations that put several St. Louis neighborhoods on the National Register of Historic Places.
-Mark currently serves Missouri as an Environmental Program Analyst.

 Mark holds a master of social work degree from Washington University in St. Louis and a bachelor’s degree from Illinois State University.
 He currently lives and works in St. Louis, Missouri.